On today’s date in 1998, a royal proclamation specified the design of a $200 gold coin that would be issued the following year.

 The obverse depicts an effigy of Queen Elizabeth II by Canadian artist Dora de Pédery-Hunt surrounded by the inscriptions “200 Dollars,” “Canada,” “1998” and “Elizabeth II.”

-The 22-karat gold coin has a weight of 17.13 grams, a diameter of 29 mm and a Proof finish.
-It has a limited mintage of only 6,510 pieces.
+The 22-karat gold coin has a weight of 17.13 grams, a diameter of 29 millimetres and a Proof finish.
+It was issued with a mintage of 6,510 pieces.

 CULTURES & TRADITIONS